 Commissioner of Official Languages for New Brunswick

-With a Master’s Degree in Public Administration, a Bachelor’s Degree in Education, a Certificate in Adult Education and the Osgoode/FCO Certificate Essentials for Ombuds, Ms. d’Entremont enjoys a rich and diversified professional work experience.
+With a Master’s Degree in Public Administration, a Bachelor’s Degree in Education and a Certificate in Adult Education, Ms. d’Entremont has a rich and varied work experience.

-She started her career as a French Immersion teacher in Sussex and Fredericton.
-She then joined the New Brunswick Public Service where she held various senior positions.
-Her expertise covers many fields, such as official languages, the municipal sector, human resources, and workplace equity.
+After spending her early career years teaching French Immersion, she joined the New Brunswick Public Service where she held various senior level positions.
+Her expertise covers many fields such as official languages, literacy, the municipal sector, human resources and workplace equity.

-The Commissioner of Official Languages for New Brunswick is an independent agent of the Legislative Assembly.
-Her role is to investigate, report on, and make recommendations with regard to compliance with the Official Languages Act.
-She is also responsible for the promotion of the advancement of both official languages in the province.
+As an independent officer of the Legislative Assembly, the Commissioner’s mandate is to investigate, report on and make recommendations with regard to compliance with the Official Languages Act and to promote the advancement of both official languages in the province.

 The Commissioner favours a systemic approach to investigations aimed at identifying widespread problems in the delivery of public services in both official languages, with the goal of preventing their recurrence.
 The Commissioner’s recommendations are realistic and pragmatic in order to facilitate their implementation by institutions.